Corporate Bylaws: A Necessity for Every Successful Nonprofit

 Bylaws Can Resolve Issues

 If tension does start to show among stakeholders who have competing interests, bylaws can help to resolve the issues.
+It is important to periodically review and amend bylaws to ensure they remain relevant and compliant with current organizational operations and legal requirements.

 Avoid Nonprofit Bylaw Problems to Be Successful

-Even if the nonprofit has been running for a number of years, the bylaws need to be checked regularly to ensure they are not out of date.
+Even if the nonprofit has been running for a number of years, the nonprofit's bylaws need to be checked regularly to ensure they are not out of date.
 It is surprising how bylaws can be easily forgotten.
-When there is a need to refer to one, such as in relation to a voting issue or a poorly performing director, it is often discovered that the bylaws no longer conform to state law and no longer reflect the current practices of the organization.
+When there is a need to refer to one, such as in relation to a voting issue or a poorly performing director, it is often discovered that the nonprofit's bylaws no longer conform to state law and no longer reflect the current practices of the organization.

 A nonprofit is overseen by the statutes of its state of registration.
 The corporation act covering nonprofits normally contains default rules that the nonprofit might not have taken into consideration in any of its bylaws.
 A well-known default is the number of people required to reach a quorum before a vote can take place either at the director or member level.
 It is possible to override default provisions set in a state statute if a provision is made in a bylaw to cover the default.
 Nonprofits must ensure their bylaws conform to the state nonprofit corporation act.